-I haven't had any other scary incidents in the 3 months since then.
+I haven't had any other scary incidents since.

 As expected, the results you see on a weight loss plan diminish as you are more successful.
 Once I hit the low 180s after losing 25 pounds, I plateaued.
 I wanted to break through this but without doing anything drastic, so I decided that a small tweak to my eating schedule would be interested to try.
 I began an intermittent fasting plan, which you could also call "time windowed eating" in which I only ate between noon and 6 PM each day.
 The only thing I had in the morning was black coffee.

 I decided to try a 20:6 fasting:eating schedule, where I'd wake up, have a black coffee, but eat nothing until noon.
 Then dinner at 5 PM and nothing to eat after 6 PM.
 Nothing but water the rest of the time.